The PreMark Editor

 The PreMark editor allows you to select assemblies for watermarking and to set up the watermark that will be applied to the selected assemblies.

-Note: For new projects, the default setting for the PreMark transform is Disabled.
+Note: For new configs, the default setting for the PreMark transform is Disabled.

 The list of input assemblies is displayed on the left.
 Checking the box in front of an assembly selects it for watermarking.